Rules, Regulations & FAQs

 Will the course be marked?

-No!
-Our racers have number plates affixed behind the seatpost as well as on the jersey.
+No. Number plates will be behind the seatpost and on the jersey.

 What is this tyvek bib number for?